Announcing The Canonical Distribution of Ubuntu OpenStack

 - The option to have Canonical build and operate your cloud on your hardware, until your team is ready to take over responsibility, with the new BootStack service

-Learn what makes Ubuntu 14.04 LTS the ultimate enterprise cloud platform, both for building OpenStack clouds and for running on public clouds.
+See what makes Ubuntu 14.04 LTS the ultimate platform for building OpenStack clouds or running on public clouds.